WISCAD/wiscad/index.md

 # Computers that Build Computers

-Our mission at the WISCAD lab is to develop computer-aided design software and algorithms for building Integrated Circuits.
-This includes all aspects such as support for emerging devices and technologies, packaging and fabrication, domain-specific platforms, secure design and validation.
+Our mission at the WISCAD lab is to develop software and algorithms for computer-aided design of Integrated Circuits.
+This includes all aspects such as support for emerging devices and technologies, packaging and fabrication, domain-specific platforms, and secure design and validation.

 {% include section.html %}